Chicago IL 60606

 Daniel R. Salemi

-Dan started his career at the firm in August 2006.
-He then practiced in the employee benefits and executive compensation department at Winston & Strawn LLP for just over 2 years before rejoining the firm in June 2010.
+Dan started his career at Franczek Radelet.
+He practiced in the employee benefits and executive compensation department of a large international law firm for just over two years before rejoining Franczek Radelet in 2010.
 During law school, he was an articles editor for the University of Notre Dame Journal of Law, Ethics & Public Policy.

-Dan has authored or co-authored articles that have been published in Employee Benefit Plan Review, Benefits & Compensation Digest, and The Corporate Executive, and has been quoted in PLANSPONSOR magazine.
-He also serves on the Fiduciary Responsibility and Plan Investments Subcommittee of the American Bar Association's Employee Benefits Committee.
+Dan has authored or co-authored articles that have been published in Benefits Magazine, Employee Benefit Plan Review, Benefits & Compensation Digest, and The Corporate Executive, and has been quoted in PLANSPONSOR magazine.
+He also serves on the Fiduciary Responsibility and Plan Investments Subcommittee of the American Bar Association’s Employee Benefits Committee (Tax Section).

 - View All »